NicoloCavalli95horses/KMS-web-testing/content/01 Notes/phishing.md

 - third party payment systems
 - e-commerce

+From [[(Onarlioglu, Buyukkayhan, et al., 2015)]]: Critical security visual indicators, such as browser SSL connection indicators (e.g. the padlock icon on websites served via HTTPS), can be modified by malicious browser extensions to facilitate phishing attempts.

 #### Example

 Attackers may study the email communications of an employee for a while, and then at some opportune moment send an email spoofing the identity of a trusted other asking for a transfer of funds, which will be deposited into the attacker’s account